wp-staging/wp-staging/readme.txt

 * Fix: Make sure appropriate message is displayed after successful backup. #3474
 * Fix: Some files may not be scanned and/or copied during staging site creation if their relative path to ABSPATH contains the value of ABSPATH. #3476
 * Fix: Use wp_kses instead of esc_html when logging backup message in logger, to keep json formatting for messages. #3536
+* Fix: Error 500 when listing backup due to open_basedir restriction on ABSPATH.
+(Pro) #3548
 * Dev: Add unit test to make sure file extraction task works for multiple requests. #3481
 * Dev: Improve basic performance cest e2e and reduce flakiness. #3522
 * Dev: Rename `Compressor` service to `Archiver` service to match what this service does. #3496